mesosphere/dcos-commons/docs/pages/developer-guide.md

 * `./build.sh local`: The package definition and build artifacts are served by a local HTTP server.

-Executing the final command, `dcos package install --yes hello-world` deploys the service to a DC/OS cluster.
+Executing the final command, `dcos package install --yes helloworld` deploys the service to a DC/OS cluster.

 # Basic Operations